SynthStock/SynthStock/README.md

 🌐 Multi-Market Data Coverage: Access comprehensive datasets and analytical tools for cryptocurrencies, equities, forex, commodities, and derivatives, enabling cross-market analysis and insights.

 # **Quickstart**
-To use SynthStock, you can access the hosted version at synthstock-app.com(WEBSITE LINK).
-Alternatively, you can run SynthStock locally using the instructions below.
+You can run SynthStock locally using the instructions below.

 You’ll need a DeepSeek API Key to run the application.
 You can obtain one from the [DeepSeek Console](https://api-docs.deepseek.com/).